Denis-Svichkarev/ios-developer-playground/README.md

-# Swift, patterns and project architecture
+# SwiftUI, patterns and project architecture
-A project to explore new features in the Swift language, as well as a collection of examples of using patterns, popular approaches to project design, and more.
+A project to explore new features in the Swift/SwiftUI language, as well as a collection of examples of using patterns, popular approaches to project design, and more.